moothes/SALOD/README.md

 ## Loss Factory

-We supply a **Loss Factory** for an easier way to tune the loss function.
+We supply a **Loss Factory** for an easier way to tune the loss functions.
 You can set --loss and --lw parameters to use it.

 Here are some examples: